nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 - **Index**: CLIpboard displays items like courses and groups as numbered lists.
 The *index* of an item in the list might be required as a parameter for some commands.
   - e.g. if the specified command format is `delete course <INDEX>`, and you enter `delete course 3`, CLIpboard will delete the *third* course in the course list.
 - **Multiple Parameters**: Some commands require multiple parameters.
 In such cases, each parameter would require a specific corresponding prefix to denote the type of information it is.
-  - e.g When adding a student, there may be multiple pieces of information to tied to a student.
+  - e.g When adding a student, there may be multiple pieces of information tied to a student.
     Thus, a typical command for adding a student might look like `add student n/john doe p/12345678`.
     In this command,
     - The prefix `n/` in `n/john doe` tells CLIpboard that this parameter is the student's name.